Key facts

 - School of Civil Engineering

-<p>Formal applications for research degree study should be made online through the <a href="https://www.leeds.ac.uk/research-applying/doc/applying-research-degrees">University's website</a>.
-Please state clearly in the Planned Course of Study section that you are applying for <em><strong>EPSRC DTP Engineering & Physical Sciences </strong></em>and in the research information section that the research degree you wish to be considered for is <em><strong>Experimental/Numerical Investigation of the Impact of Carbonation- and Chloride-Induced Corrosion on Confinement of Reinforced Concrete Components</strong></em> as well as <a href="https://eps.leeds.ac.uk/civil-engineering/staff/15284/dr-francesco-pugliese">Dr Francesco Pugliese</a> as your proposed supervisor. <em><strong>Please state in the Finance section that you are applying for the EPSRC Doctoral Landscape Award 2026/27: Civil Engineering.</strong></em></p> <p>If English is not your first language, you must provide evidence that you meet the University's minimum English language requirements (below).</p> <p>Applications will be considered after the closing date.
-Potential applicants are strongly encouraged to contact the supervisors for an informal discussion before making a formal application.
-We also advise that you apply at the earliest opportunity as the application and selection process may close early, should we receive a sufficient number of applications or that a suitable candidate is appointed.</p> <p>Please note that you must provide the following documents in support of your application by the closing date of Monday 17 November 2025:</p> <ul> <li>Full Transcripts of all degree study or if in final year of study, full transcripts to date including grading scheme</li> <li>Personal Statement outlining your interest in the project</li> <li>CV</li> </ul> <p><em>As an international research-intensive university, we welcome students from all walks of life and from across the world.
+<p>To apply for this project you will need to make a formal application for research degree study through the <a href="https://www.leeds.ac.uk/research-applying/doc/applying-research-degrees">University website</a>.
+You will need to create a login ID with a username and PIN. </p> <p>• For <strong>Application type</strong> please select <strong>Research Degrees – Research Postgraduate</strong>. <br /> • The admission year for this project is <strong>2026/27</strong> Academic Year. <br /> • You will need to select your <strong>Planned Course of Study</strong> from a drop-down menu.
+For this project, scroll down and select <strong>EPSRC Engineering and Physical Sciences DTP.</strong> <br /> • The project start date for this project is <strong>1 October 2026</strong>, please use this as your <strong>Proposed Start Date of Research</strong>. <br /> • Please state clearly in the research information section that the research degree you wish to be considered for is <strong>Experimental/Numerical Investigation of the Impact of Carbonation- and Chloride-Induced Corrosion on Confinement of Reinforced Concrete Components</strong> as well as <a href="https://eps.leeds.ac.uk/civil-engineering/staff/15284/dr-francesco-pugliese">Dr Francesco Pugliese</a> as your proposed supervisor.</p> <p><strong>Please state in the Finance section that the funding source you are applying for is EPSRC Doctoral Landscape Award 2026/27: Civil Engineering</strong></p> <p>More information on how to apply is available on our website <a href="https://www.leeds.ac.uk/research-applying/doc/applying-research-degrees">here</a>.
+You will be required to provide a personal statement which outlines your interest in the project you are applying for, why you have chosen it and how your skills map onto the requirements of the project.</p> <p>Applications will be reviewed and assessed after the closing date of Thursday 30 April 2026.
+We welcome and strongly encourage any potential applicants to contact the supervisor(s) for an informal discussion, prior to applying, and recommend submitting your application early.</p> <p><strong>Please note that you must provide the following documents in support of your application by the closing date of Thursday 30 April 2026:</strong></p> <ul> <li>Full Transcripts of all degree study or if in final year of study, full transcripts to date including grading scheme</li> <li>Personal Statement outlining your interest in the project</li> <li>CV</li> </ul> <p>If English is not your first language, you must provide evidence that you meet the University's minimum English language requirements below.</p> <p><em>As an international research-intensive university, we welcome students from all walks of life and from across the world.
 We foster an inclusive environment where all can flourish and prosper, and we are proud of our strong commitment to student education.
 Across all Faculties we are dedicated to diversifying our community and we welcome the unique contributions that individuals can bring, and particularly encourage applications from, but not limited to Black, Asian, people who belong to a minority ethnic community, people who identify as LGBT+ and people with disabilities.
 Applicants will always be selected based on merit and ability.</em></p>

 Applicants to research degree programmes should normally have at least a first class or an upper second class British Bachelors Honours degree (or equivalent) in an appropriate discipline.
 The criteria for entry for some research degrees may be higher, for example, several faculties, also require a Masters degree.
 Applicants are advised to check with the relevant School prior to making an application.
 Applicants who are uncertain about the requirements for a particular research degree are advised to contact the School or Graduate School prior to making an application.